M1Sh0u/polyglot.php/README.md

 ### Polyglot->transformPhrase($phrase[, $substitutions[, $locale[, $tokenRegex]]])

-Takes a phrase string and transforms it by choosing the correct plural form and interpolating it.
+- Takes a phrase string and transforms it by choosing the correct plural form and interpolating it.
 This method is used internally by `t`.
-The correct plural form is selected if `$substitutions['smart_count']` is set.
+- The correct plural form is selected if `$substitutions['smart_count']` is set.
-You can pass in a number instead of an array as `$substitutions` as a shortcut for `smart_count`.
+- You can pass in a number instead of an array as `$substitutions` as a shortcut for `smart_count`.
-You should pass in a third argument, the locale, to specify the correct plural type.
+- You should pass in a third argument, the locale, to specify the correct plural type.
 It defaults to `'en'` which has 2 plural forms.
-You should pass in a forth argument, to specify the interpolation token regex.
-It defaults to `/%{(.*?)}/`.
+- You should pass in a forth argument, to specify the interpolation token regex.
+It defaults to `~%{(.*?)}~`.
+Note: the regex delimiter `~` is included by default.

 ## Options Overview
 `new Polyglot` accepts a number of options: